zi-codes/CV/README.md

 <br>

 ## Tech Experience
-Most of this was learned within the 12 week span of Makers Academy - though I am confident that I can pick up any new language or framework!
+I am confident I can pick up any new language or framework, but here is a taster for what I learned over just 12 weeks at Makers:

 #### Javascript